zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Julie says, however, that she does not want to reno unce her citizenship.
 She was just “letting off steam” (steam).
 The expression “t o let off steam” means to say something or to do something that expresses your fr ustration, your anger, your irritation, but it is not meant to be taken too ser iously.
 Someone who is letting off steam is someone who is perhaps yelling, shouting, or saying things about another person – complaining about something as a w ay of getting those emotions out, to release those negative feelings th at they have.

 It’s a psychological thing.
-You don’t really want t o do some of the things perhaps even that you say when you are letting off steam.
+You don’t really want to do some of the things perhaps even that you say when you are letting off steam.
 E d, however, says, “That’s the problem with you young people these days.
 You have no follow-through and no courage of your convictions.
 You all need to man up !”
 From the dialogue, we’re guessing that Ed is older than Julie – perhaps quit e a bit older – because she refers to her as being a member of a group that he considers “young people.”

 He says that “young people today have no follow-thr ough.”
 “Follow-through” refers to completing or finishing the actions that you’ve started.
 “Follow-through” means getting something done, completing something – not stopping halfway through, not quitting before you’ve finished.
 The e xpression “courage of your convictions” refers to a confidence and perhaps the  certainty that what you are doing is right.
 Your “convictions” are your beliefs .
 “To have the courage of your convictions” means to really believe what you say a nd therefore be willing to act on those beliefs, those convictions.